Gaetz/node-training/07.item-marketplace/lecture-notes.md

 Note that we'll have to use our credit card for this demo.
 Google cloud offer 300$ so we should stay in the free tier, so you won't pay anything.
 Google cloud need a manual udate to start taking you money, so you don't have to worry.

+Do not forget, at the end of this course, to delete the cluster.

 If you don't want to take this risk, keep working with the local redirection.

 ## Google cloud project